Nexus-Electronics/SENSE-Arduino-Library/README.md

 # SENSE Arduino Library

 Nexus Electronics SENSE Library for Arduino IDE.
+(Supports BME688, APDS9960, and PCF8523)

 This library is a group of library and files and demo code from Adafruit and Arduino, assembled to work for SENSE.